HASwitchPlate/openHASP/CHANGLELOG.md

 - `img.src` now accepts 16-bit BMP files stored in flash

 ### Web UI
-- Updated to modern responsive design
+- Updated to modern responsive design *(requires JavaScript)*
 - Add `/api/*/` endpoints for `info/` and `config/*/`
 - Allow for a customizible `vars.css`, `style.css`, `script.js` and `edit.htm`
 - Display a message when the configuration is changed and a reboot is needed
 - Add checkbox for backlight inversion to Display settings (thanks @wolffman122)
 - Add checkbox to toggle ANSI codes (thanks @geiseri)
+- Allow firmware upgrade/downgrade in AP mode

+### Devices
+- Add support for Wireless-Tag WT-86-32-3ZW1

 ### GUI
 - Hide cursor during `antiburn` and `idle` if the pointer is enabled

 ### MQTT
--  Remember last `page` id for mqtt messages, so multiple messages behave like `jsonl` files (thanks @arovak)
+-  Remember last `page` id of `jsonl` messages.
+Multiple messages behave like `jsonl` files (thanks @arovak)

 ### Fonts
 - Custom LVGL binary fonts can be read from flash and loaded into memory, PSram is *highly* recommended